imran5357/Python-Beginer-To-Advance/README.md

-# Python-Beginer-To-Advance
+# Python Comments:
-Python Beginer To Advance
+Single Line Comments: # that is single line comment Multiline Comments: """ That is
+                        multiline
+                        comments"""